-The Vexilar FL-8 locator was pioneered as the ultimate tool for catching fish through the ice.
+The flasher/ locator was pioneered as the ultimate tool for catching fish through the ice.
 You can use it to locate fish and then watch their reaction to your presentation and thus catch fish that you wouldn’t even know were there.
-The Aqua-Vu camera can be lowered down the hole once a school is located.
+The underwater camera can be lowered down the hole once a school is located.
 I focus the camera right on my jig and study what makes it work.

-Forget homemade shelters, Frabill has everything you need for portable one-, two-, and three-man shacks called Rangers to larger base camp-style tents called Speed Shacks.
-Their Arctic Armor fabric will withstand the elements and, best of all, they are black so that when you fish in shallow water you can see down the hole and watch the fish grab your jig on clear-water lakes.
+Forget homemade shelters, several companies have everything you need for portable one-, two-, and three-man shacks up to larger base camp-style tents.
+Their fabric will withstand the elements and, best of all, they are black so that when you fish in shallow water you can see down the hole and watch the fish grab your jig on clear-water lakes.

 Rods need to be rigged with different jigs for precise presentations.
-Frabill’s 18-inch SenSive micro jig rod and reel combo is great for super finesse fishing.
-Teamed up with two-pound Cortland Ice Micro, it’s a deadly combo for panfish.
-I’ll rig this rod with Custom Jig’s new Wedgee plastic on a Shrimpo head for dynamite crappie action.
+I’ll rig a rod with Custom Jig’s Wedgee plastic on a Demon head for dynamite crappie action.
 Fishing depth varies from right under the top of the ice to halfway to bottom.

 So, you see, over the years I have learned my lesson.
 I learned that buying quality equipment the first time will let you enjoy your sport more for years to come.
 See you on the ice.